jtanadi/design2020-api/data/works/04-raa-tools/index.md

       url: https://github.com/raa-tools/raa-tools.github.io
 ---

 RTD was developed with the goal of making internal tooling more accessible to designers at RAA.
 While all of our tools and scripts are hosted on GitHub, for most designers, Git and GitHub present a high barrier to entry.
-RTD solves the problem by allowing designers to look for and download the tools they need without directly interfacing with GitHub.
+RTD solves the problem by allowing designers to search and download the tools they need without directly interfacing with GitHub.

-RTD relies on two other microservices: [peekachu](https://github.com/raa-tools/peekachu) and [zipline](https://github.com/raa-tools/zipline).
+RTD relies on two microservices: [peekachu](https://github.com/raa-tools/peekachu) and [zipline](https://github.com/raa-tools/zipline).
 Peekachu fetches directory structures of publicly-listed repositories; it also serves as a GitHub webhook, caching directory structures on push.
 Zipline fetches selected files and compresses them into a zip file for download.

 Written in TypeScript and React, RTD is hosted on GitHub Pages.